jsontypedef/json-typedef-infer/README.md

 2. Have it read from a file.
 To do this, pass a file name as the last argument to `jtd-infer`.

-`jtd-infer` can read a _sequence_ of JSON messages.
+`jtd-infer` reads a _sequence_ of JSON messages.
 So for example, if you have a file like this in `data.json`:

 ```json
 { "name": "john doe", "age": 42 }